opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/database_usage/how_do_i_view_and_set_the_database_character_encoding.rst

 -  **TEMPLATE [ = ] template**

    Indicates the template name, that is, the name of the template to be used to create the database.
-GaussDB(DWS) creates a database by coping a database template.
+GaussDB(DWS) creates a database by copying a database template.
 GaussDB(DWS) has two initial template databases **template0** and **template1** and a default user database **postgres**.

    Value range: an existing database name.
 If this is not specified, the system copies **template1** by default.
 Its value cannot be **postgres**.